dmarx/ai-themed-card-game/README.md

   * can inference complex models
 * after upgrading a compute unit to level 3, it can be "racked" with other level 3 compute units to form "HPC" clusters (required for late game model training, impacts throughput?)

 using lego plates, "level" is height of combined plates.

+compute levels could also be "generation". e.g. level 1 = current, level 2 = previous, level 3 = vintage.

+this could work with an aging mechanic. maybe every could of turns/rounds, or an event card, maybe unlucky roll.... whatever. something triggers an event, and levels shift from 1->2 and 2->3.

+very torn on all of this.

+...

+i'm torn on this topic.

+### **playtesting notes**

 structuring compute = "racking"/"interconnect" -> horizontal scaling